SEMICeu/documentation/editorial_flow.md

    This change will trigger the artefact generation process.
 The progress of the generation process can be followed in **CircleCI** [8].

-*4. Check the generated artefacts*
+*Step 4.
+Check the generated artefacts*

    When the artefact generation process is finished, the generated artefacts are available in the generated repository.
    In the demonstration video, the updated artefacts are found within the **directory [`/doc`]** [9].